Bengal Mumbai FC

 Bengal Mumbai Football Club, known by its abbreviation BMFC, was an Indian professional football club based in Mumbai, Maharashtra.
 Founded in 1998, they have competed in the National Football League II, alongside the MDFA Elite League.

-It is the second professionally founded football club in India and the first in Mumbai.
+Bengal Mumbai is the second professionally founded football club in India and the first in Mumbai.
 The team was dissolved in 2011.

 History

 Formation and journey

 Bengal Mumbai Football Club was founded on January 1 in 1998, with aims to compete in the top flight of Indian football the National Football League.
 Later, the club became affiliated with Mumbai District Football Association (MDFA) and began participating in the MDFA Elite League.

 Bengal Mumbai represented the Mumbai-based Bengali community and ran the early professional youth academics to promote football in the Indian state of Maharashtra.
 After their foundation, the club emerged as the foremost professional top flight club from Mumbai to compete in the National Football League I & II.

 The club enjoyed their major winning in 1998 (5 December) in the prestigious Rovers Cup defeating Central Railway FC by 3–0.
 In that tournament, they have also defeated giants like JCT Mills FC and Churchill Brothers SC.
 In the same year, they won the Western India Football Association (WIFA) organized Mumbai Super Division league with throughout dominance.
 They also participated in the later editions of Rovers Cup.

 On 15 July 2001, Nigerian footballer Charles Ocheaga Esheku, playing his first match for Bengal Mumbai in the Harwood Football League at the Cooperage Ground, collapsed on the ground and was declared dead shortly after being admitted to the Bombay Hospital.